How To Create a B2B Marketing Strategy

 The tools can identify individual visitors and tell you:

-- Who is a returning visitor and who is a first time visitor.
+- Who is a returning visitor vs. a first-time visitor

 Focus On Your Target Audience